 Now in its 20th year, the James String Quartet has been appointed Artists-in-Residence at University of Lynchburg.
-The James String Quartet presents four formal performances at LC as well as continuing collaboration between the James Chamber Players and The University of Lynchburg Wind Symphony and Orchestra.
-In addition to the concert series at University of Lynchburg, The James String Quartet presents concerts at The Bower Center for the Arts in Bedford, St. Thomas More Church, Westminster Canterbury, and on the Amherst Glebe Arts Response chamber series.
+The James String Quartet presents formal performances at the University of Lynchburg as well as continuing collaboration between the James Chamber Players and The University of Lynchburg Wind Symphony and Orchestra.
+In addition to the concerts at the University of Lynchburg, The James String Quartet presents concerts at The Bower Center for the Arts in Bedford, St. Thomas More Church, Westminster Canterbury, and on the Amherst Glebe Arts Response chamber series.

 Joseph Nigro, violin

 New York City native Joseph J. Nigro is a graduate of Manhattan School of Music, where he studied with both Karen Tuttle and Burton Kaplan.
 While in New York, Mr. Nigro appeared with The Orchestra of St. Luke’s, The American Symphony, and The New Jersey Symphony in halls ranging from Carnegie Hall and Lincoln Center, to Gracie Mansion and The White House.

 Since his relocation in 1995, Joe has appeared locally as principal violist of The Roanoke Symphony, Opera Roanoke, and The Lynchburg Symphony.
 Mr. Nigro also enjoyed an eight-year tenure as both principal violist and academy director of The Wintergreen Summer Music Festival.
 In 2012, Mr. Nigro formed The James Chamber Players, with the intention that this chamber ensemble would provide an avenue along which local professionals could come together to rehearse and perform the wonderful literature written for the string orchestra medium.